ospalh/anki-addons/pages/Detailed audio field rules.md

   *replaced* with  one from the “Reading” list.
 For example, when there is a field called “Japanese Reading”, add a field “Japanese Audio” to download from the reading field.
+* There is no first field rule for readings.

 All of these field names are not case sensitive.
-For example, “expression”, “FRONT” &c. will all work.
+For example, “expression”, “auDIO” or “SOUND” will work.

 The field names are defined in the lists in the file “[`downloadaudio/get_fields.py`](https://github.com/ospalh/anki-addons/blob/master/downloadaudio/get_fields.py)” in the add-ons folder.
-That folder can be displayed through the “Tools/Add-ons/Open Add-ons Folder...” menu item.
+That folder can be displayed through the “Tools/Add-ons/Open Add-ons Folder...” menu item, and names can be added to the lists.

 ## Examples